 Below are a few main advantages of the sound deadening spray:

-- Reduce unwanted road noise and car body vibration, especially in hard-to-reach tight areas
+#1.
+It reduces unwanted road noise and sheet metal resonance, especially in hard-to-reach tight areas

-- For better final results, it can be used in multiple layers
+#5.
+For better final results, you can apply multiple layers

-However, the final perfect acoustic effect is difficult to achieve without finishing this job using the sound deadening spray.
-There is always a possibility that something will rattle in the corner.
+However, you can only achieve the final perfect acoustic effect by finishing this job using the sound deadening spray.
+Otherwise, there is always a possibility that something will rattle in the corner.

 I do not like cutting corners and using just mats for soundproofing the car, but not finishing the job with spray is like cutting corners and making it “done” quickly.